tiny-blocks/country/README.md

 ### Country

-A country might change a significant part of its name, so there is no specific ISO for this case.
+A `Country` instance can be created using either an `Alpha-2` or `Alpha-3` code, along with an optional country name.
+There are two main methods to create a `Country` object: `from` (which accepts objects) and `fromString` (which accepts strings).

+#### Creating from objects

-You can create an instance of `Country`, using the `from` method, informing an alpha code (`Alpha2Code`or `Alpha3Code`), where they can be of type `AlphaCode` or just `strings`.
-Optionally, you can enter the name of the country.
-If the country name is not given in the `from` method, then the default is to assume an English version of the country name.
+You can create a `Country` instance using the `from` method by providing an `Alpha2Code` or `Alpha3Code` object.
+Optionally, you can pass the name of the country.
+If no name is provided, the default is the English version of the country name.

 ```php
 $country = Country::from(alphaCode: Alpha2Code::UNITED_STATES_OF_AMERICA);